Atlanta Drunk Driving Accident Lawyers Serving All of Georgia

 When a family loses a loved one in a DUI/DWI accident, it can be emotionally devastating.
 While coping with the grieving process, the survivors of a drunk driving accident victim must also focus on holding the at-fault parties accountable and seeking the compensation they deserve.

-At Millar & Mixon, LLC, our Atlanta impaired driving accident attorneys can assist you with getting the justice you and your loved one deserve.
-We have extensive experience with investigating these accidents.
+At The Millar Law Firm, our Atlanta impaired driving accident attorneys can assist you with getting the justice you and your loved one deserve.
+We are highly experienced in investigating these accidents.
 We can determine who should be held liable — including drivers, car owners, employers and any bar, tavern, restaurant or social host who may have served alcohol to the drunk driver.
 We can build a case with our team of experts and prepare for trial.
 We will seek a full and fair settlement through mediation and, if that cannot be achieved, we’ll advocate strongly in the courtroom.
 We won’t back down from insurance companies.

 If your family member has been killed in a drunk or drugged driving accident, contact our Georgia DUI/DWI accident attorneys today for a free case evaluation by calling 404-620-4301 or fill out our online contact form.